 On appeal, this Court disagreed with the trial court's conclusion that the defendant had complied with the MMA and was entitled to the dismissal of the charges against him under § 8.
-Id., slip op at 1.
-The Court in King first addressed whether the limitations stated under § 4 applied to the assertion of a defense under § 8.
-The Court determined that § 8(a) incorporated § 7 by stating that the defense applied "[e]xcept as provided in Section 7."
-King, Mich App slip op at 3.
-The Court went on to note that § 7(a) provided that "[t]he medical use of marihuana is allowed under state law to the extent that it is carried out in accordance with the provisions of this act."
-Id., citing MCL 333.26427(a) (emphasis in original).
-Because the defendant was growing marijuana in a dog kennel that did not constitute an "enclosed, locked facility," and in a closet that was not locked, the Court in King concluded that the defendant did not comply with the requirements stated under § 4 and, consequently, could not avail himself of the defense provided under § 8.
-Id. at 1 ("We disagree that [the] defendant adhered to the requirements of § 4 of the MMA and therefore hold that [the] defendant is not entitled to the benefit of the protections of the MMA.").
+Id. at 505.
+The Court in King first addressed whether the limitations set forth in § 4 apply to the assertion of a defense under § 8.
+The Court determined that § 8(a) incorporated § 7 by stating that the defense applied "'[e]xcept as provided in section 7..."
+Id. at 509, quoting MCL 333.26428(a) (alteration in King).
+The Court went on to note that § 7(a) provided that "'[t]he medical use of marihuana is allowed under state law to the extent that it is carried out in accordance with the provisions of this act."
+King, 291 Mich App at 509, quoting MCL 333.26427(a).
+Because the defendant was growing marijuana in a dog kennel that did not constitute an "enclosed, locked facility," MCL 333.26424(a), and in a closet that was not locked, the Court in King concluded that the defendant had not complied with the requirements stated under § 4 and, consequently, could not avail himself of the defense provided under § 8.
+King, 291 Mich App at 505 ("We disagree that defendant adhered to the requirements of § 4 of the [MMA] and therefore hold that defendant is not entitled to the benefit of the protections of the [MMA].").
 As such, this Court reinstated the charges against the defendant and remanded the matter for trial.
-Id. at 5.
-Although the defendant in King was a registered user, it is clear that the Court in King determined that the limitations stated under § 4 applied to anyone asserting a § 8 defense-without regard to whether he or she was registered.
-See id. at 3 ("We further hold that the express reference to § 7 and § 7(a)'s statement that medical use of marijuana must be carried out in accordance with the provisions of the MMA, requires [the] defendant to comply with the growing provisions in § 4.").
+Id. at 514.
+Although the defendant in King was a registered user, it is clear that the Court in King determined that the limitations set forth in § 4 applied to anyone asserting a § 8 defense-without regard to whether he or she was registered.
+See id. at 510 ("We further hold that the express reference to § 7 and the statement in § 7(a) that medical use of marijuana must be carried out in accordance with the provisions of the [MMA], require defendant to comply with the provisions of § 4 concerning growing marijuana.").

-Therefore, in order to assert a medical purpose defense under § 8, a patient must show that he or she acted in accord with the provisions of the MMA; that is, the patient must show that he or she had 2.5 ounces or less of useable marijuana, had 12 or fewer marijuana plants, and had his or her plants in an "enclosed, locked facility."
-See MCL 333.26424(a), (b).
-Further, even where an unregistered patient has marijuana within these limits, the patient must also show that the amount that he or she possessed did not exceed an amount that "was reasonably necessary to ensure the uninterrupted availability of marihuana for the purpose of treating or alleviating the patient's serious or debilitating medical condition or symptoms" MCL 333.26428(a)(2).
+Therefore, in order to assert a medical-purpose defense under § 8, a patient must show that he or she acted in accordance with the provisions of the MMA; that is, the patient must show that he or she had 2.5 ounces or less of useable marijuana, had 12 or fewer marijuana plants, and had his or her plants in an "enclosed, locked facility."
+See MCL 333.26424(a) and (b).
+Further, even when an unregistered patient has marijuana within these limits, the patient must also show that the amount that he or she possessed did not exceed an amount that "was reasonably necessary to ensure the uninterrupted availability of marihuana for the purpose of treating or alleviating the patient's serious or debilitating medical condition or symptoms...."
+MCL 333.26428(a)(2).
 I do not agree that § 8(a)(2) must be understood to permit a patient-registered or otherwise-to possess more marijuana or marijuana plants than permitted under § 4, as long as the patient can demonstrate that he or she needed the additional marijuana to ensure an uninterrupted supply of marijuana.
-Although the "medical purpose" defense stated under § 8 refers to an amount of marijuana or marijuana plants that is reasonably necessary to "ensure the uninterrupted availability" of marijuana, see MCL 333.26428(a)(2), when read in light of the other provisions stated under § 4, I conclude that this is an additional limitation to those stated under § 4.
+Although the medical-purpose defense set forth in § 8(a)(2) refers to an amount of marijuana or number of marijuana plants that is reasonably necessary to "ensure the uninterrupted availability" of marijuana, when read in light of the other provisions set forth in § 4, I conclude that this is an additional limitation to those set forth in § 4.